 - 11.05 Employees who work a full shift (as identified in 11.01 above) shall be entitled to two fifteen (15) minute rest periods and these rest periods shall be considered working time.
 Rest periods shall normally be taken at approximately the half-way point of each half of the shift. - 11.06 Employees who work half-time or greater but less than full time (as identified in 11.01 above) shall be entitled to one (1) fifteen minute rest period in the shift. - 11.07 The Board shall give an employee twenty-four (24) hours' notice of a change of shift unless the change results in the employee working hours that entitles the employee to overtime wages.
-Failure to provide twenty four (24) hours' notice of a change of shift shall result in the payment of overtime wages for the hours of work included in the notice period in the altered shift. - 11.08 A regular employee must be given twelve (12) hours' notice of a shift cancellation or will be paid four (4) hours at his rate of pay.
-Employees who normally work less than four (4) hours per day shall be paid for his regularly scheduled hours. - (a) If an employee commences his shift in any day and is sent home before he completes four (4) hours of work, he shall be paid for four (4) hours at his regular rate of pay. - (b) If an employee normally works less than a four hour shift, and he commences his shift, and is sent home prior to completion of his shift, he shall be paid his regular hours for that day. - (c) If an employee reports for work in any day and is sent home before he has commenced work, he shall be paid four (4) hours at his regular rate of pay. - (d) If an employee normally works less than a four hour shift and he reports for work and is sent home before he has commenced work, he shall be paid his regular hours for that day.

-11.09 Four Hour Minimum
+Failure to provide twenty-four (24) hours' notice of a change of shift shall result in the payment of overtime wages for the hours of work included in the notice period in the altered shift. - 11.08 A regular employee must be given twelve (12) hours' notice of a shift cancellation or will be paid four (4) hours at their rate of pay.
+Employees who normally work less than four (4) hours per day shall be paid for their regularly scheduled hours. - (a) If an employee commences their shift in any day and is sent home before they complete four (4) hours of work, they shall be paid for four (4) hours at their regular rate of pay. - (b) If an employee normally works less than a four hour shift, and they commence their shift, and is sent home prior to completion of their shift, they shall be paid their regular hours for that day. - (c) If an employee reports for work in any day and is sent home before they have commenced work, they shall be paid four (4) hours at their regular rate of pay. - (d) If an employee normally works less than a four hour shift and they report for work and is sent home before they have commenced work, they shall be paid their regular hours for that day. - 11.09 Four Hour Minimum